Saint Sarkis Charity Trust

 - No public application process exists - this Trust operates primarily through trustee discretion and fixed commitments

-- Armenian focus is paramount - with over 80% of discretionary grants going to Armenian causes, this is clearly the Trust's primary mission
+- Armenian focus is paramount - with the vast majority of discretionary grants going to Armenian causes, this is clearly the Trust's primary mission

 - Relationship-based grant-making - grants appear to be identified through trustees' knowledge of the sector rather than competitive application

-- Contact for introductory dialogue - while unsolicited proposals are not welcomed for prisoner welfare, Armenian community organizations may benefit from introducing their work via email
+- Contact for introductory dialogue - whilst unsolicited proposals are not welcomed for prisoner welfare, Armenian community organisations may benefit from introducing their work via email

 - Historic foundation informs priorities - understanding Calouste Gulbenkian's legacy and vision for supporting the Armenian diaspora provides context for the Trust's approach